 10 Votes Created

-Diane Johnson over 8 years ago
+Diane Johnson about 9 years ago

 The people of Oakland need practical places to shop for our families and we need hip places to shop with our friends.
 Right now if you need department store items we have to head to Walnut Creek, San Francisco, Emeryville.
 If you want to have a fun shopping day Berkeley 4th street, Walnut Creek, San Francisco.
 Temescal is our only hip spot and it is small.
 Montclair is a MISSED Opportunity!!
 And all of our other sweet neighborhoods could be real quaint, distinct destination revenue zones.